 What Are Meta Tags?

-Meta tags are pieces of HTML code that provide information about a webpage to search engines.
-There are many types of meta tags, but the most common are the meta description tag and the meta keyword tag.
+Meta tags consist of snippets of HTML code designed to offer details about a webpage to search engines.
+Although there are numerous varieties of meta tags, the most commonly used ones are the meta description tag and the meta keyword tag.

-The meta description tag provides a brief summary of the webpage’s content, while the meta keyword tag lists relevant keywords for the page.
-However, it’s worth noting that the meta keyword tag is no longer used by most search engines, so it’s not as important as it once was.
+The meta description tag offers a concise summary of the webpage's content, while the meta keyword tag enumerates pertinent keywords for the page.
+It's crucial to bear in mind that the meta keyword tag is now largely disregarded by most search engines and isn't as significant as it once was.

-In addition to the meta description and meta keyword tags, there are other types of meta tags that can provide additional information to search engines, such as the meta robots tag, which tells search engines whether or not to index the page.
+Besides the meta description and meta keyword tags, there exist other kinds of meta tags that can supply additional information to search engines, such as the meta robots tag, which informs search engines whether to index the page or not.

 Why Are Meta Tags Important for SEO?